Skip to main content

 3. Check one or more labels to apply them.

-4. Close the menu—the labels appear above the thread and in the conversation list.
+4. Close the menu.
+The labels appear above the thread and in the conversation list.

-Remove a label: Reopen the Label menu and uncheck it.
-Inbox Labels Menu Pn Once you label a conversation, you’ll see all conversation labels associated with that conversation in the Inbox conversations view.
+Inbox Labels Menu Pn After you label a conversation, you’ll see every label on that conversation in the Inbox list.
 Inbox Labeled Conversations Pn

 2. Click Create label (or Edit labels).

-3. Set Name, Color, and IconSave.
+3. Set Name, Color, and Icon, then click Save.

-Best practice: Keep names short and scannable.
+Keep names short and scannable.
 Prefer Proposal – ACME over All proposals currently outstanding for ACME Corp.

-Create & Manage Labels (Workspace Settings)
+Create & manage labels (Workspace Settings)

 Admins can manage labels for everyone.